-No matter your personal political views, most of us want the same outcome: to raise the next generation to be responsible and engaged citizens.
+Talking about politics can be tricky and may lead to difficult social interactions and strong emotions.
+Yet no matter our personal political views, most of us want to raise the next generation to be responsible and engaged citizens.

-To help children become good citizens, we have to start by engaging them in conversation.
+To help children become good citizens, we have to start by engaging them in conversation about local and national policies and current events.
 These conversations can happen a lot earlier than many adults think.

 Developmental researchers have shown that children as young as 3-years-old have a basic understanding that there are important people who help make rules for the people around them.

 When considering how to start a discussion about politics with a child, think about where they fall along the developmental path to understanding some key concepts:

 - Do they understand the difference between opinion and fact?

 - Are they able to understand that there are multiple ways to solve a problem?